astramarki/blog-generator/BLOG_IDEAS_V2_INTEGRATION.md

 - **Mobile-friendly** responsive design
 - **Extensible architecture** for future enhancements

-The Blog Ideas V2 interface represents a significant upgrade in both functionality and user experience, providing a solid foundation for future AI blog generation features.
+The Idea Generator interface represents a significant upgrade in both functionality and user experience, providing a solid foundation for future AI blog generation features.